Our dreamlike getaway from Chiang Mai to Chiang Rai, Thailand

 Our hotel in Chiang Rai

-We stayed at the Corner Hotel, decorated in the English cottage style and offering breakfast and the Wine house!
+We stayed at the Corner Hotel in Chiang Rai.
+It is a very stylish and affordable hotel in Chiang Rai, located close to the clock tower.
+Decorated in the English cottage style, it will make you feel like you’re in the English countryside rather than in Thailand.
+It offers decent breakfast and it has it own Wine house!
 It is definitely one of the underpriced hotels and I would snatch that deal again.
 This cosy hotel is located a little off the main area, about 10-15 minute walk to the main touristic area.

 On our way to the centre we discovered the local place offering Khantoke dinner a couple of minutes away from the hotel which you should check out.
 That’s if you want to taste the traditional Thai food from the North in the most authentic way.